 🔪 How to prepare

-All the best recipes are traditional, require only a few ingredients, yet are packed with tasty textures and flavours!
-Our ancestors had to make do with much less choice of ingredients that we do now, but goodness they sure made the best of a few local ingredients by elevating them into delicious dishes.
+All the best recipes are traditional, require only a few ingredients, yet are packed with tasty textures and flavours.
+Our ancestors had to make do with much less choice of ingredients than we do now, but they sure made the best of a few local ingredients by turning them into homely meals.

-Finally, as we are a vegan family recipe blog we always recommend vegan-friendly ingredients such as - vegan butter, margarine, and plant-based cheese - however, if you have different dietary requirements do feel free to use your everyday ingredients.
+As we are a plant-based family recipe blog we always recommend vegan-friendly ingredients such as vegan butter, margarine and plant-based cheese, however, if you have different dietary requirements do feel free to use your everyday ingredients.

 Step 1: First gather all your ingredients.
 Next slice the onions into rings, the potatoes into thin slices, and grate the vegan cheese.
 You can use a mandolin to slice the potatoes if preferred.